 - Wait for the installation to finish and exit Kodi.
 (Force close if Kodi freezes for quite some time)

 - Start Kodi and enjoy the new environment.

 OK, now there is a new term – Wizard.
 You can consider it as Kodi build installer.

 No Limits Magic

-There is a section for everyone in the No Limits Magic build.
-With the Aeon Nox 5 skin, this is a nice build for Amazon Firestick with an easy-to-use interface.
+There is a section for everyone in the No Limits Magic Build.
+With the Aeon Nox 5 skin, this is an excellent build for Amazon Firestick with an easy-to-use interface.
 It includes a lot of powerful addons like Bob Unleashed, Pyramid, Covenant and others.
 You get quick access to movies, TV shows and there also are live TV addons available there.